ymyke/cardio/README.md

 # Next up

+- Skill lottery: Pick a card and get a random skill for it.
+(Maybe there should be negative skills as well in the future?) -- The more skills the card has already, the higher the chance it will lose a skill instead.

 - Bug: Church Mouse produces cards that will be in the player's deck.
 Should remove the copies that get produced in a fight.
 How?
 Add some copy flag?